Apple Tree - Anglesey Pig's Snout

 Origin: Anglesey, early 17th century

 Apple Taste: Robust, slightly perfumed puree

 Flowering Group : 3

 Size : Maiden

 Harvest : October

-Anglesey Pig's Snout (Trwyn Mochyn) is a rare old Welsh apple, and is so called after the shape of its apples.
+Anglesey Pig's Snout (Trwyn Mochyn) is a rare old Welsh apple, and is so called after the shape of its fruit.
 Its large green apples can be eaten uncooked, and used to be wrapped in pastry and baked to be eaten in the field by labourers.
 They also keep well - until January, if kept cool - and their taste mellows until they can be eaten.
 The tree crops heavily and is very disease resistant.

 Supplier : Ian Sturrock & Sons

 We donate half of our profit on sales of Anglesey Pig's Snout apple trees to Common Ground

 See our section on Pollination Groups to help you select your apple trees.